michellem8/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](Commands.png)

 *Moving files using scp*

-- the command scp can ne inputed in your terminal to copy and paste a file and it will always run from your personal computer
+> The command scp can be inputed in your terminal to copy and paste a file and it will always run from your personal computer.

 1. Create a java file on your computer (or use one that has all already been made) and have the following code written in it: